AvishrantsSh/Xplore21/README.md

     <br><br>

 4. **Inception+CustomisedCNN**: Using transfer learning of Inception Architecture and passing it to CustomisedCNN trained the model with satisfactory results.
-*Link to model file* : [Google Drive Link](https://drive.google.com/file/d/1yTbm7oMn1znMEOD7X-s9NDqtyvpUZfTe/view?usp=sharing)
     - Training_accuracy: 89%
     - Validation_accuracy: 76%
     - Epochs: 30